bahrus/xtal-element/README.md

 ### "Private", low-ceremony Xtal components

-As we've seen, being able to choose exactly what utility functions to aid in developing web components means a certain amount of ceremony required for each component.
+As we've seen, being able to choose exactly what utility functions to aid in developing web components means a certain amount of ceremony is required for each component.
 This ceremony seems worthwhile when developing long-serving web components meant to be used in a large variety of settings (highly reusable, compatible with all frameworks, capable of being loaded in different ways).

 But what about web components that are only meant to be used within one application, or one component?
 Why bother with supporting attributes if no one will use them, for example?

+The first solution we provide for this is "X.tend".

 ```JavaScript